ieeevr/2021/attend/diversity-and-inclusion-scholarship/index.md

     <h2>Questions?</h2>
     <p>
         This program is an initiative of the 2021 IEEE VR Diversity and Inclusion Committee.
-The committee can be reached via email at diversity2021@ieeevr.org.
+The committee can be reached via email at diversity2021 [a] ieeevr.org.
     </p>